samytichadou/FontSelector_blender_addon/README.md

 - Origin directories and subdirectories of the font are stored, you can display them in the classic list, or toggle with the subdirectory Mode, organising the fonts by these directories !

 - The addon now filtered the corrupted font file out, and store their name in a file in order to not try to import them again !
 You can manually add some font to filter through the addon preferences !

-WARNING :
-The "master" branch of font selector is the experimental one, to get stable version of it, please download latest release from this page : https://github.com/samytichadou/FontSelector_blender_addon/releases